intermountainneuroimaging/bids-mriqc/README.md

 For configuration options, please see [MRIQC command line interface](https://mriqc.readthedocs.io/en/stable/running.html#command-line-interface).
 Note that arguments such as --n_procs --mem_gb and --ants-nthreads are set to use the maximum available as detected by MRIQC.

+IQMs will be reported under the file.info.IQM field.

-This will create a zip archive for each individual html file to allow quick on-platform viewing: a click on the .html.zip file opens it an a new browser tab.
+This will create a zip archive for each individual html file to allow quick on-platform viewing: a click on the .html.zip file opens it in a new browser tab.
 Note that links in the html files will not work and clicking on .html files directly will not display them properly.